-More recently, we started exploring to the south and noted that habitat diversity changes quickly with latitude, especially in the tropics.
-Through our participation in the Vallarta Bird Festival, we found Rancho Primavera, a lovely private estate nestled among the mixed woodlands of the southern Sierra Madre and just outside the historic pueblo of El Tuito.
-The Ranch property itself boasts still more resident endemics, including: West Mexican Chachalaca, Russet-crowned Motmot, San Blas Jay, Blue Mockingbird, and Black-vented Oriole.
-Woodpeckers on the property include the giant Lineated and Pale-billed, plus the endemic Golden-cheeked Woodpecker.
-Habitats surrounding the ranch host even more endemics, just a few of which include Mexican Woodnymph, Golden Vireo, and Rusty-crowned Ground-Sparrow.
-And in case you get overwhelmed with resident Mexican birds, the abundance of wintering North American songbirds will make you feel right at home!
+A few years later, I spoke at the Vallarta Bird Festival, and I stayed at a lovely private estate-Rancho Primavera-nestled among the mixed woodlands of the southern Sierra Madre and just outside the historic pueblo of El Tuito.
+Here I found still more resident endemics, including Russet-crowned Motmot, San Blas Jay, Blue Mockingbird, and Black-vented Oriole.
+Woodpeckers on the property included the giant Palebilled, plus the endemic Golden-cheeked Woodpecker.
+Habitats surrounding the ranch hosted even more endemics, just a few of which included Mexican Woodnymph, Golden Vireo, and Rusty-crowned Ground-Sparrow.
+And I enjoyed an abundance of wintering North American songbirds will make you feel right at home!
+Now it's your turn.
 Escape with us to Pacific Mexico, and wrap yourself in a warm, laid-back birding paradise.

-Your host and lead guide, Steve Shunk
+Your host and trail boss, Steve Shunk